40 Most Common Regrets People Have in Their 40s

 "It determines how much interest you will be charged over the life time of that loan, which can mean thousands of dollars of your money leaving your hands because of small changes you didn't make," says Weidman.
 "My best advice is to get one free credit report from each company.
 If you ask for one in January, one in April and one in August you'll be able to spread it out over the year and then you can see if any changes need to made and how you are doing too, for free, which is my favorite word."

 Going Out to Eat Too Much

 A nice meal out is one of life's great joys, but when it becomes a daily habit, it not only makes it less special, but will fritter away your savings on forgettable, transitory things.
 Weidman points out that Americans spent $745.61 billion on food and drinks at restaurants in 2015.

-“This is, of course, taking away from other interests and most people wish they could travel more,” she says.
-“So, consider whether you could cut out some meals out to save towards your dream vacation or maybe try meal planning like we did.
-We have saved over $4,500 a year just my using a meal planning system that works.”
-And for some great eating advice, here are the 30 Best Foods for Maximizing Your Energy Levels.
+"This is, of course, taking away from other interests and most people wish they could travel more," she says.
+"So, consider whether you could cut out some meals out to save towards your dream vacation or maybe try meal planning like we did.
+We have saved over $4,500 a year just by using a meal planning system that works."

 Not Spending Time With Friends and Family